flybywiresim/docs/docs/fbw-a32nx/settings.md

 #### Throttle

-Throttle should have linear sensitivity.
+The throttle should have linear sensitivity.

 See [Throttle Calibration Guide](feature-guides/flypados3/throttle-calibration.md).